MF42-DZH/GT4S2RC/README.md

 This project was created using Haskell, primarily using GHC 9.10.1.
 I recommend install Haskell via [`ghcup`](https://www.haskell.org/ghcup/), or if that is not an option, via Chocolatey (Windows), Homebrew (OS X) or your Linux distribution's package management system.

-After you have set up Haskell and Cabal and cloned the repository, run the following commands:
+After you have set up Haskell (GHC 9.10.1) and Cabal 3.12.1.0 and cloned the repository, run the following commands:

 ```
 git clone https://github.com/MF42-DZH/GT4S2RC.git